Year 1

 Phonics: We will continue to follow the Read Write Inc. phonics scheme.
 This half term, children will revise the Set 2 and set 3 sounds learned in Autumn 2.
 Children will learn more of the set 3 sounds.
 There will be a strong focus on improving reading fluency and developing quick and confident sound recognition.

-Maths: This half term, children will focus on numbers to 20 including addition and subtraction within 20 and numbers to 50.
+Maths: This half term, children will focus on numbers to 20 including addition and subtraction within 20.

 Science: Animals including humans: Do all animals have the same body parts?
-Seasonal changes in winter.
+We will also learn about the seasonal changes in winter.

 Art: Chromatic: Does abstract art mean anything?